-Since March 2014 Anne Hidalgo is the first female Mayor of Paris.
-Mayor Hidalgo has consistently championed inclusive growth in Paris, and since taking office, has made housing, sustainable economic development, and air quality the focal points of her vision for Paris, as she sees them as the keys to greater social equality.
-Anne Hidalgo believes that all the city’s 20 “arrondissements” must be involved to tackle current issues such as the informal economy, homelessness and refugees.
+First elected in March 2014, and re-elected in 2020, Anne Hidalgo is the first female Mayor of Paris.
+Mayor Hidalgo has consistently championed inclusive growth in Paris and, since taking office, has made housing, sustainable economic development, and air quality the focal points of her vision for Paris, as she sees them as the keys to greater social equality.
+Anne Hidalgo believes all of the city’s 20 ‘arrondissements must be involved to tackle current issues such as the informal economy, homelessness and refugees.
 She serves as the Chair of the OECD Champion Mayors.